Elements of the immune system: cytokines and co.

 4. Measurement of cytokines: CSF / serum

-Pro-inflammatory cytokines are detectable in the brain and blood.
+Pro-inflammatory cytokines are detectable in the brain and in the blood.
 The measurement of cytokines in the blood is primarily related to their immunological effects.
-Cytokines that are present in the blood also enter the brain.
-However, the reverse is not always the case.
-Since neuropsychological effects, i.e., changes in behavior, are mediated in the brain, and cytokines present in the brain are not detectable to the same extent in the blood, measurement of cytokines in the blood makes little sense in terms of detecting neuropsychological influences.13
+Cytokines that are present in the blood also reach the brain.
+Conversely, this is not always the case.
+Since the neuropsychological effects, i.e. the change in behavior, are mediated in the brain and cytokines that are present in the brain are not detectable to the same extent in the blood, measuring cytokines in the blood makes little sense in terms of determining neuropsychological influences.13

 Examples:

-- A single administration of endotoxin in mice immediately increased TNF-α levels.
-While peripheral TNF-α decreased in serum after 9 h and in liver after 1 week, it remained elevated in brain for 10 months.15
+- A single administration of endotoxin in mice immediately increases TNF-α levels.
+While peripheral TNF-α decreased in serum after 9 h and in the liver after 1 week, it remained elevated in the brain for 10 months.15

-- Cytokines are partially transported across the blood-brain barrier, but are also synthesized in astrocytes and microglia directly in the brain.12
+- Cytokines are partly transported through the blood-brain barrier, but are also synthesized in astrocytes and microglia directly in the brain.12

-- IL-2 in blood does not represent the symptoms mediated by IL-2 in the brain.
-Thus, only CSF IL-2, but not blood IL-2, has prognostic value in relation to schizophrenia.12
+- IL-2 in the blood does not represent the symptoms mediated by IL-2 in the brain.
+Thus, only CSF IL-2, but not blood IL-2, has a prognostic value in relation to schizophrenia.12

-- The effects of IL-1-beta on IL-6 level changes in blood differ from the effects on IL-6 in cerebrospinal fluid.16
+- The effects of IL-1-beta on IL-6 changes in the blood differ from the effects on IL-6 in the cerebrospinal fluid.16

-- Quinolinic acid, which mediates significant behavioral deficits, showed no correlation between blood levels and cerebrospinal fluid levels in one study despite significantly elevated levels in the brain.17
+- Quinolinic acid, which mediates considerable behavioral deficits, showed no correlation between blood values and cerebrospinal fluid values in a study despite significantly increased values in the brain.17

-DHEA levels in the brain average 6.5 times blood levels, but DHEA levels in cerebrospinal fluid are only 1/20 of blood levels.18
+The DHEA values in the brain are on average 6.5 times the blood value, but the DHEA values in the cerebrospinal fluid are only 1/20 of the blood values.18

-While already acute and severe neuroinflammation of the brain is not easy to measure and diagnose, chronic or low-threshold neuroinflammation is even more difficult to detect and assess.
-Measurements of cerebrospinal fluid are characteristic of acute meningoencephalitis, more difficult in acute encephalitis without meningitis, and very difficult in low-threshold neuroinflammation and evaluable only with high expertise.
-Measurements should always include simultaneously collected CSF-serum sample pairs to identify the dynamics of the exchange between the blood and cerebrospinal fluid.
+While acute and severe neuroinflammation of the brain is not easy to measure and diagnose, chronic or low-threshold neuroinflammation is even more difficult to detect and assess.
+Measurements of cerebrospinal fluid are characteristic of acute meningoencephalitis, more difficult in acute encephalitis without meningitis and very difficult in low-threshold neuroinflammation and can only be evaluated with a high level of expertise.
+Measurements should always include pairs of cerebrospinal fluid and serum samples taken simultaneously in order to recognize the dynamics of the exchange between the blood and cerebrospinal fluid.
 All immunoglobulin subclasses should always be examined and the respective quotients compared with Q-albumin.
-Final classification is based on the entire set of all parameters from serum, cerebrospinal fluid, and cells to more quickly detect outliers and errors in the data set.
-Even this approach cannot completely exclude acute encephalitis, as CSF obtained lumbally (= from the back) may have little significance with respect to the cerebral cortex or CSF from subarachnoid spaces of the brain.19
+The final classification is based on the complete set of all parameters of serum, cerebrospinal fluid and cells in order to detect outliers and errors in the data set more quickly.
+Even this approach cannot completely rule out acute encephalitis, as CSF obtained lumbally (= from the back) may have little significance with regard to the cerebral cortex or CSF from subarachnoid spaces of the brain.19

 Fischer (2006): Interleukin-6 in acute exercise and training: what is the biological relevance?
 Exerc Immunol Rev. 2006;12:6-33. ↥